Mooy1/InfinityExpansion/README.md

 # Bugs/Suggestions
 Make a new issue or contact me on discord Riley#5911

-Im also in the slimefun discord @Riley
+I'm also in the slimefun discord @Riley

 # Machines
 Advanced Enchanter - a faster auto enchanter